samipourquoi/commander/README.md

 ```

 **Note: `.____` is a property of a `Brancher` which allows you to indent,
-but which does not mess up with Linters, etc.**
+but which does not mess up with Linters, etc. It does not do anything.**

 ### Registering
 `.with` and `.or` return a `Register`.
 From that class, as shown above, you can register arguments with: